 In circumstances where a parent may have already relocated overseas, it may be possible to initiate a process to have the Children returned pursuant to the Hague Convention on the Civil Aspects of International Child Abduction (“the Hague Convention”), such process enabling a Child to be returned (provided that the Child has been taken to a Country which is a member of the Hague Convention).

-Should you be considering relocation, should your former spouse be considering relocation with the Children or should your former spouse and Children already have relocated, contact our office for a free fifteen minute telephone discussion with one of our Solicitors, so we may assist you further.
+Should you be considering relocation, should your former spouse be considering relocation with the Children or should your former spouse and Children already have relocate, contact our office for a free fifteen minute telephone discussion with one of our Solicitors, so we may assist you further.